krzysztofzuraw/blog/src/posts/2021-10-27-docker-nextjs.md

 date: 2021-10-27
 permalink: '/blog/2021/nextjs-docker-gcloud/index.html'
 ---
 One might wonder why would anyone consider Google Cloud as a hosting provider if there's [Vercel](https://vercel.com/)?

 You personally, or your organization most likely already has an infrastructure that's capable of handling Next.js - you just need to build your app in the Docker.

-## Next.js in the docker
+## Next.js and Docker

-You can use next.js example for docker from [GitHub](https://github.com/vercel/next.js/tree/canary/examples/with-docker) but here's a few hints you might find useful:
+You can use Next.js example for Docker from [GitHub](https://github.com/vercel/next.js/tree/canary/examples/with-docker) but here's a few hints you might find useful.

-1. Docker is using yarn internally, so if you're an npm user, you need to adjust a Dockerfile in a few places.
+1. Docker uses yarn internally, so if you're an NPM user, you need to adjust a `Dockerfile` in a few places.

 ```dockerfile
 # Install dependencies only when needed